 The tropical humid jungles of Cameroon are home to this African fig. Even though they can be demanding plants you can recreate these steamy conditions at home by occasionally giving the violin-shaped leaves a good misting with a spray bottle.
 In particularly low humidity or dry-air climates consider a small humidifier to make your plant feel more at home.
 You may also consider giving the fiddle leaf the warm moisture it craves by placing it in the bathroom if it’s nice and bright.

 Maintaining a consistent room temperature between 60-85°F will help the fiddle leaf fig thrive.
 Avoid placing the fig in drafty areas with large temperature fluctuations.
 Even though this is a hearty species and can survive temperatures down to 50°F, it’s best to avoid prolonged cold exposure.

-Choose an organic plant fertilizer with an NPK (Nitrogen, Phosphorus, Potassium) ratio of 3-1-2.
+Choose an organic. all-purpose or fiddle leaf fig fertilizer with an NPK (Nitrogen, Phosphorus, Potassium) ratio of 3-1-2.
 Apply once per week throughout the growing season.
 Some companies offer a very specific fiddle leaf fig fertilizer that will keep your plant thriving indoors.

 Soil Type: 1 part peat moss/coco coir, 1 part perlite, and 2 parts organic soil

 pH level: 5.5-7.0

 A well-draining soil that simulates the forest floor is ideal for the fiddle leaf fig because it really dislikes soaking feet.
 Choosing the right mix will help the plant avoid fungal diseases, dead leaves, and brown spots.